 Understanding the Importance of SOG-IS

 To participate with SOG-IS, Participants must commit themselves to recognize applicable certificates that have been authorized by any Participant who authorizes certificates.
-These authorizations confirm that the processes for evaluation and certification have been conducted in a prescribed professional manner according to:
+These authorizations verify that the evaluation and certification processes have been done in accordance with the following standards:

 - Accepted IT security evaluation criteria